 I love a versatile backpack.
 Actually, I like everything that’s versatile – why buy three different backpacks, when you can get one that can serve three different purposes.

 In this section, I will tell you about all the features of Kyte that make it suitable for different types of adventures.
-Spoiler alert, there’s a lot of them.
+Spoiler alert, there are a lot of them.

 All Kyte backpacks feature an external hydration sleeve, which can fit a 3-liter reservoir.
 It is just behind the backpanel, and it is a compartment completely separate from the rest of your backpack.

 So, in case any condensation forms on the bladder, your other gear won’t get wet.
 Also, if for any reason the bladder leaks or bursts, there is a small hole at the bottom of the sleeve that will let the water out – another well-thought-out design feature.

 One thing to note is that a hydration bladder is not included in the purchase of the backpack.
 The sleeve is designed to accommodate Osprey’s Hydraulics Reservoirs, so it won’t fit all kinds of hydration bladders perfectly.
 But based on the shape and size, I think you have a good idea whether or not it will fit the reservoir you already have.